pearmeow/bullet-hell/README.md

 Requirement 1: Menu Screen (10%)
 --------------------------------

-- [ ] Show the name of your game and the text “Press enter to start” (or any variation thereof)
+- [x] Show the name of your game and the text “Press enter to start” (or any variation thereof)
-- [ ] The menu must be a different Scene object.
+- [x] The menu must be a different Scene object.
-- [ ] Do not just show/hide text.
-- [ ] It must also show the instructions
+- [x] It must also show the instructions
-- [ ] You can make a tutorial scene if you like

 Requirement 2: 2 Minutes of Gameplay (40%)
 ------------------------------------------